Berzeker/OptimisticLocks/README.md

     FunctionnalLock lock = functionnalLockManager.createLock("MYLOCK");

 ##Activate a lock
 A lock can be activated by given the reference of the lock, or by the name of the lock.
-Be aware, always save the lock returned by this methods for next operation like deactivating or destroying.
+Be aware, always save the lock returned by this methods for next operation like deactivating or destroying.<br/>
 Activating by reference :

     lock = functionnalLockManager.activateLock(lock);